usnistgov/OSCAL-Pages/src/content/_index.md

 {{% /usa-hero %}}

 {{% usa-tagline caption="Providing control-related information in machine-readable formats." %}}
-The Open Security Controls Assessment Language (OSCAL) is a NIST-led initiative developed in collaboration with industry to modernize and automate security and compliance.
-OSCAL provides open, machine-readable formats—available in XML, JSON, and YAML—that streamline control-based risk assessments.
-By enabling automation, OSCAL dramatically cuts audit times from months to minutes, reduces human error, and accelerates compliance with evolving regulations—freeing security experts to focus on real-world threats, not extensive paperwork.
+The Open Security Controls Assessment Language (OSCAL) is a NIST-led initiative developed in collaboration with industry to modernize and automate the processes of security and compliance.
+It provides open, machine-readable formats available in XML, JSON, and YAML that streamline control-based risk assessments.
+By supporting automation, OSCAL dramatically reduces audit durations from months to minutes, minimizes human error, and accelerates compliance with evolving regulations.
+This enables security professionals to focus on real-world threats rather than spending valuable time on extensive documentation.
 {{% /usa-tagline %}}

 {{<usa-graphic-list>}}